aembke/fred.rs/CONTRIBUTING.md

 This section will cover how to add new commands to the client.

+There are usually only 2 files that require modifications to add a command, although certain commands may require modifying 3 or 4 files.

+1. The appropriate [client](src/clients) file sometimes requires a line to implement a new interface trait.
+This is usually only the case when starting implementing the first command in a new command category.
+2. The [interface file](src/commands/interfaces) almost always requires changes to implement the generic interface to the command.
+3. The [implementation file](src/commands/impls) almost always requires changes to implement the actual command logic.
+4. The [protocol types](src/protocol/types.rs) file sometimes requires changes to add a new variant to the `RedisCommandKind` enum.

 ## New Commands

 When adding new commands a few new things often need to be added to the [protocol types](src/protocol/types.rs) file.

 1. Add a variant to the `RedisCommandKind` enum for the command.
 For most commands this variant will be empty.
+However, if there are any special flags or state needed by the command that should go inside this new variant declaration.
 2. Add the string representation of the new variant to the `to_str_debug` function.
 This is what will be used in tracing fields and log lines.
 3. Add the first word of the string representation of the command to the `cmd_str` function.
 4. If the command is a compound command add the subcommand string to the `subcommand_str` function.
 If not then skip this step.
 5. If the command is a blocking command add it to the `is_blocking_command` function's match statement.
+6. If the command uses a unique key structure, such as a set of keys at the end of the command args (like `XREAD`) it may be necessary to change the `custom_key_slot` function to account for this.
+This is very rare though since almost every command takes the key as the first argument.

 ## Command Files

-Commands are organized in the [commands](src/commands) folder by their category.
+Commands are organized in two folders in the [commands](src/commands) folder.

+The trait declarations exist in the [interfaces](src/commands/interfaces) folder by category, and the actual command implementation exists in the [impl](src/commands/impls) folder by category.
+The `interfaces` file often calls the associated function from the `impls` file.

+### Interfaces Folder

+These files contain the public interface declarations for subsets of the Redis interface.

+* Async functions are not supported in traits, so we return an `AsyncResult` from each of these functions.
+This struct implements the `Future` trait so callers can use it like an async function.
+* Functions should take generic arguments to be flexible to the caller.
+Use `Into<RedisKey>`, `TryInto<RedisValue>`, etc. There are quite a few helper structs in the [types](src/types) folder to make this easier.
+* These functions must convert generic arguments to the actual underlying types used by the associated [impl](src/commands/impls) file/function.
+The `into!()` and `try_into!()` macros can convert multiple types automatically, and are written to break out early with `AsyncResult` errors as needed.
+* These functions should return generic response types in most cases.
+This usually means declaring the response as `FromRedis + Unpin + Send`.
+* These functions should use the `async_spawn` function from the top-level [interfaces](src/interfaces.rs) file to call an async block from a non-async function.
+* Contributors should add some docs from the Redis website (try to limit to one sentence or so), and a link to the actual command documentation.

+### Impls Folder

+These files contain the actual implementation details for each command.
+They are not called directly by users, but rather by the associated file/function in the [interface](src/commands/interfaces) file.

 * All private command functions in this folder take their first argument as a `&Arc<RedisClientInner>`.
 This struct contains all the necessary state for any command.
-* Commands should take generic arguments to be flexible to the caller.
-Use `Into<RedisKey>`, `Into<RedisValue>`, etc. There are quite a few helper structs in the [types](src/types.rs) file to make this easier.
+* These functions do not need to be written in a generic way.
+They can assume any callers will have converted values to any intermediate structs/enums.
+In the past they were written generically, so you may see that in some older code paths, but I'm trying to standardize these to use non-generic arguments going forward.
-* Some helpful command function generation macros exist in the [command mod.rs](src/commands/mod.rs) file to remove boilerplate for simple commands.
+* Some helpful command function generation macros exist in the [command mod.rs](src/commands/impls/mod.rs) file to remove boilerplate for simple commands.
 * All commands should use the `request_response` utility function from the [top level utils file](src/utils.rs).
 * Private command functions are responsible for preparing their arguments array and converting the response frame to the appropriate return value type.
 * It should not be necessary to add any tracing logic to individual command functions.